WillianFuks/BigQuery-Workshop-From-Zero-To-Half-Hero/Class01_Introduction/README.md

   <img src="./images/dremel_data_structure.png">
 </p>

-If we just save all values of a given node in a colunar format file, it won't be possible anymore to know when a given record started and when it ended or what values belong to a repeated field or not.
+If we just save all values of a given node in a colunar format file, it won't be possible anymore to know when a given record started and when it ended or what values belong to a repeated field.

-For fixing this, Capacitor saves for each value in our tree data two additional columns: *repetition (r)* and *definition level (d)*.
+To handle this, Capacitor saves for each value in the tree data two additional columns: *repetition \(r\)* and *definition level (d)*.

 "repetition" is a number that indicates which repeated field has repeated for the current value.

-Sounds complicated and understanding it requires reading through some examples; let's see with our previous data to understand it better.
-To begin with, here's a full table of Capacitor files that would be saved in Colossus for our document data:
+Sounds complicated and understanding it requires reading through some examples; let's see with our previous data; to begin with, here's a full table of Capacitor files that would be saved in Colossus for our document data:

 <p align="center">
   <img src="./images/dremel_r_d_example.png">